Our "No Return Necessary"

 Absolutely not.

-But is it the only[1] naturally sweetened and flavored[2] energy drink with clinically effective doses[3] of 8 ingredients scientifically proven[4] to increase energy, focus, mood, strength, and stamina?
+But is it the only[1] naturally sweetened and flavored[2] energy drink with clinically effective doses[3] of 8 ingredients scientifically proven[4] to increase energy, focus, mood, and cognition?

 And without the “caffeine crash” or other unwanted side effects?